learning-zone/react-basics/redux-interview-questions.md

 * Separating the presentation from the model: enables implementation of different UIs and better testability
 * Separating the controller from the view: most useful with web interfaces and not commonly used in most GUI frameworks

 In general, MVC makes no assumptions about whether data flow within an application should be unidirectional or bidirectional.
-In server Side, MVC is good, but in Client side most of the JS frameworks provide data binding support which let the view can talk with model directly, It shoudn\'t be, Many times it become hard to debug something as there are scope for a property being changed by many ways.
+In server Side, MVC is good, but in Client side most of the JS frameworks provide data binding support which let the view can talk with model directly, It should not be, Many times it become hard to debug something as there are scope for a property being changed by many ways.

 **2. Flux:**